 1. Slow Breathing with a Long Exhale (The Fastest Tool)

 Why it works: Breathing is the fastest and most direct way to influence the nervous system.
-A long exhale activates the vagus nerve and slows the heart rate, signaling to the brain 'we are safe'.
-A randomized controlled trial by researchers from Stanford University, led by Balban and Huberman, published in the journal Cell Reports Medicine in 2023, compared 5 minutes daily of breathing exercises versus mindfulness meditation.
-The 'cyclic sighing' group, which emphasizes a long exhale, showed the greatest improvement in mood and reduction in resting respiratory rate, more than meditation.
+A longer exhale than inhale activates the vagus nerve and slows the heart rate, signaling to the brain 'we are safe'.
+A randomized controlled trial by researchers from Stanford University, led by Balban and Huberman, published in the journal Cell Reports Medicine in 2023, compared 5 minutes a day of breathing exercises versus mindfulness meditation.
+The 'cyclic sighing' group, which emphasizes a long exhale, showed the greatest improvement in mood and a decrease in resting respiratory rate, more than meditation.

 How to do it: